moharramansari/Flights-An-online-ticket-booking-app/README.md

 `-services` -> contains the buiness logic and interacts with repositories for data from the database

 `utils-` -> contains helper methods, error classes etc.

+### Set up the project

+- Download this template from github and open it in your favourite text editor.
+- Go inside the folder path and execute the following command: